 The latest milestone in our Colorado clean energy journey is called Renewable Advantage.
-This is our plan to add 200-megawatts (MW) of utility-scale solar to our system in Southern Colorado, which will deliver $66 million in customer savings over 15 years.
-With Renewable Advantage, more than half of our total electric generation mix in Colorado will come from renewable sources, leading to a 70% emissions reduction by 2024.
+This is our plan to add 200-megawatts (MW) of utility-scale solar to our system in Southern Colorado.
+With Renewable Advantage, more than half of our total electric generation mix in Colorado will come from renewable sources, leading to a 70% emissions reduction by 2025.

 Carbon-free energy for Southern Colorado

-Our Renewable Advantage project is expected to lower customer energy costs by approximately $66 million over 15 years and provide far-reaching economic and environmental benefits to our customers and communities.
+Our Renewable Advantage project is expected to provide far-reaching economic and environmental benefits to our customers and communities.
 Forecasted benefits include:

 - $178 million in direct and indirect economic benefits through state and local taxes, federal taxes